sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/08_vba/vba.md

 #### Nonapplicable Methods

-The following methods are not intended to be used in VBA:
+The following methods aren't intended to be used in VBA:

 - `GetEnumerator`